There are hundreds of email marketing tools on the market, and at first glance, they mostly look the same.

 - Ad campaigns

-There’s just no way for a platform that contains so many features to be intuitive.
+There’s just no way for a platform that contains so many features to be intuitive to new users.
 So while it’s designed well, and many individual parts are easy to use, there is a learning curve to figuring out what Mailchimp offers and where you can find it.

-Mailjet is a lot simpler and has a clean, stripped down user interface.
+Mailjet is a lot simpler and has a clean, stripped-down user interface.
 This is because it has one goal: to let you send emails to contacts as easily as possible.
 The platform doesn’t have all the additional features to complement the core email marketing functionality that Mailchimp has.